devhliu/Foundation-based-reg/readme.md

 ---

+### Step 3: Encoders preparation
+For all models, you can find the model weights to be downloaded in their original repo.

+For SAM, please choose to download the Vit-b version.

+For SSLSAM, you can find the model weights under [SSLSAM](https://drive.google.com/drive/folders/1JAoy-Mh5QgxXsjWtQhMjOX16dN1kytLQ).

 ### ⚙️ Step 3: Configure Your Experiment

 Edit the configuration file for your experiment.
 You can choose different models and adjust paths: